-Most interesting wonders of Jarvis Island
+Most interesting landmarks of Jarvis Island

 This uninhabited atoll is a possession of the United States.
 The elongated island is 4.5 km² large and is low lying – rising up to 7 m above the sea level.
 This atoll currently has no lagoon and is dry, without freshwater.